yorkmuseumstrust/digital/docs/support/help-razorblue.md

 ### 1. Be as specific as possible.
 - Describe your IT issue in your own words. 🤔 💭
-- Is something not working as it should, whether a device or software?
+- Is something not working as it should?
 - Or do you need a change to a system, such as creating a new user account?
 - The more detail you provide, the easier it will be to help you.

 ### 2. Describe your issue in detail.
-- Give a clear summary of the issue and be ready to give more detail in the main message.
+- Give a clear summary of the issue and more detail in the main message.
-- Any details you can provide help Razorblue understand the issue and address it more quickly.
+- Any details help Razorblue understand the issue and address it more quickly.
 - Include:
 	- any error messages that have popped up
-	- any steps that you've already tried to resolve the problem
+	- any steps that you've tried to resolve the problem
 	- any other relevant information

 ### 3. Provide screenshots or screen recordings, if possible.
-Visual aids are incredibly helpful to help Razorblue understand the issue quickly.
+Visual aids are one of the best ways to help Razorblue understand the issue quickly.

 If you're not sure how to do this, see here.
 INSERT LINK and create content